craftcms/cms/docs/testing/testing-craft/getting-started.md

 ## Setup required config

 Craft requires a `db.php` file to be present in the config directory.
-To satisfy this requirment add a `db.php` file in `tests/_craft/config/` and fill it with the following:
+To satisfy this requirement add a `db.php` file in `tests/_craft/config/` and fill it with the following:
 ```php
 <?php